 Spring Chinook salmon are some of the largest Chinook salmon you’ll find anywhere, and Tillamook Bay is known for them.
 These salmon start entering the bay in May, and the season usually runs through June.
 May and June are a great time to do a salmon and bottom fish combo, as the ocean is usually very favorable in the spring.
 Salmon and rock fishing are great days out of Tillamook Bay.
 Book a fishing guide to help you find the best spots.

-Tillamook Bay fishing charter and guide
+Tillamook Bay fishing charter and guide.

-I offer my salmon fishing charter trips within the bay, commonly referred to as the Ghost Hole.
+I offer my salmon fishing guided and charter trips within the bay, commonly referred to as the.
+Ghost Hole.
 This spot is situated adjacent to Highway 101, close to the town of Garibaldi.
 Another favored fishing location of mine is along the jetties near the Coast Guard tower, marking the point where Tillamook Bay opens into the ocean.
 It is not uncommon to a 20-pound Chinook salmon in Tillamook Bay.
 In fact, some of the salmon that are reeled in are significantly larger.
 September and October are the optimal months for landing a 20-pounder.

 If the weather is good, we will fish in the “bubble zone” outside the Tillamook Bay Bar.
 The bubble zone is a great place to catch salmon and bottom fish.
 We will be fishing from my 27-foot boat and using various techniques, including trolling, casting, and jigging.
 If you are interested in joining us on this fishing adventure, please contact us to reserve your spot.

-Tillamook Bay Coho salmon fishing
+Tillamook Bay Coho salmon fishing.

 In addition to Chinook salmon, the Oregon Department of Fish and Wildlife will permit anglers fishing within the bay to retain single wild coho on Wednesdays and Saturdays during parts of September and October.
 It is advisable to check with ODFW for current fishing to remain updated, as regulations may vary annually.
 The 2025 season has not yet been established as of January, when this post was last updated.

-Tillamook Bay crab fishing
+Tillamook Bay crab fishing.

 Tillamook Bay is a great place for fishing, including salmon and crabs.
 When the weather is nice, I like to set crab pots in the ocean.
 However, if you don’t like the ocean, you can drop your crab pots at Crab Harbor in Tillamook Bay.
 The best time of year for crabbing in Tillamook Bay is during the months of October and November.
 You may keep 12 legal-size male crabs each, as that is the Oregon limit.